Moussa-Mikhail/thesis_code/README.md

 The simulation.py module is meant to be used by calling its main function.

 ```
-main simulates a satellite's orbit corresponding to the following parameters.
+main simulates a satellite's orbit near a Lagrange point.
 It then plots the orbit in inertial and corotating frames.

-All parameters have default values.

 It takes the following parameters: